spree/spree/guides/src/content/developer/customization/storefront.md

 + on the homepage
-   + multiple promo banners described below (each in 4 sizes listed on the following pages for various devices) +text on the main promo banner (“Summer Collection” and “SHOP NOW” button), descriptions on all three category banners, slider title
+  + multiple promo banners described below (each in 4 sizes listed on the following pages for various devices)
+  + text on the main promo banner (“Summer Collection” and “SHOP NOW” button), descriptions on all three category banners, slider title
 (“BESTSELLERS”, “TRENDING”), mid-page promo block (“FASHION TRENDS”), bottom promo banners (“STREETSTYLE”, “UP TO 60%”)
 + product listing page - one category promo banner
 + meganav menu - two promo banners for each main category